Pavlishenku/pysection/docs/user_guide/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with sectionpy quickly.
+This guide will help you get started with opensection quickly.

 Basic Section Analysis
 ----------------------